allow the wisdom of your own body to be your guide

-I came home to myself on my yoga mat.
+I came home to myself on the yoga mat.

-In 2016 I decided to head of to Costa Rica for a month and study to become a yoga teacher with Yoga Academy International.
+In 2016 I decided to take a leap of faith and travel to Costa Rica for a month and study to become a yoga teacher with Yoga Academy International.
 I went with the intention of just doing this for me - and I came back knowing I had to share it.

 The physical practice of yoga - known as Asana - has given me so much.

 It has reconnected me to my body so deeply I can no longer ignore the messages it gives me.
 It has of course improved my flexibility and strengthened my body but far more than the physical benefits - yoga has taught me patience, acceptance and immense gratitude for my body.